Loukya-Shivapooja/Kickstarter-analysis/README.md

     1. The month that launched the most successful Kickstarter campaigns was May, but diminish by the end of the year.
     2. January, June, July and October all had roughly the same number of failed campaigns launched.
 ### Outcomes based on Goals:
-    Instead of one large spike, the lines trend all over and less predictable.
+    oucomes based on goals chart shows that instead of one large spike, the lines trend all over and less predictable.
+    Louise estimates her play costs arount $10,000.
+Lets look at the percentage success for a goal amount ranging from $10,000 to $15,000.
+The percentage successful was 54.17% anf percentage failure is around 45.83%.
+This means the chances of success and failure are almost same.
+### Other Possible Analysis:
+    By Using the statistical Analysis we can understand how the data is distributed and the central tendency, variance and outlier.